 Patty made me chicken Parmesan on our fourth date on a cold January night, almost three years ago.
 It was the first meal she ever cooked for me.
 EVER.
 Wild right?
 Now, I know what you’re thinking.
 Bold move making Shawn, the world-famous food blogger, chicken parm on date number four.
 If only she knew.
 If only I KNEW.
 Kitchen Swagger wasn’t even a thought at that point.
 Dinner was delicious, she won me over.

 With winter just around the corner, it’s time to pull out those warm hearty Italian dishes.
-Chicken parmesan is one of those recipes that’s difficult to make because everyone knows how good chicken parmesan should taste.
+Chicken Parmesan is one of those recipes that’s tricky to make because everyone knows how good chicken Parmesan should taste.
 Just like the national anthem.
 You’ve heard it 10,000,000 times and when someone butchers it?
 Ouch.

 Every time I go to the North End in Boston (Italian food paradise), I have the same internal struggle.
-I tell myself I’m going to branch out and not get chicken parmesan because I always get it.
-Then I cave and end up getting chicken parmesan because nothing compares (except maybe veal parmesan).
+I tell myself I’m going to branch out and not get chicken parm because I always get it.
+Then I cave and end up ordering it because nothing compares.
 So, after all these years I’ve paid very close attention to what makes the perfect chicken parmesan.

-Always mix parmesan cheese in with the breading.
-They don’t call it chicken parmesan for nothing.
-Top with extra parmesan cheese and plenty of shredded or fresh mozzarella cheese (or both).
+- Always mix Parmesan cheese in with the breadcrumbs.
+They don’t call it chicken Parmesan for nothing.
+Top with extra parmesan cheese and plenty of fresh mozzarella cheese before baking.
 You want a solid layer of melted cheese to nearly cover each piece of crispy chicken.